Sairb1/blobs-for-mt6835/README.md

 This repository contains extracted **ramdisk blobs** intended for:

 * TWRP builds
-* OTA Version: RMX378X.14.0.0.115
-* Android 14
+* Android 15 development
 * AOSP / custom ROM development
+* Vendor_boot ramdisk extraction

-⚠️ **Use at your own risk.** These files are raw dumps and may require adaptation depending on your tree and Android base.
+⚠️ Use at your own risk.
+These are raw extracted blobs and may require adaptation depending on your tree and Android base.

 ---